soft-matter/trackpy/README.rst

       Python.
 Much is accomplished using the standard scipy and numpy modules, and each logical step is broken into a single-purpose function, rendering a succinct and modular code that is easy to customize.
-Key array-intensive steps that are not available from the standard scientific modules are imported from C.
+Key array-intensive steps that are not available from Python's standard scientific modules are imported from C.
     - The trajectories of colloidal probes can be characteristized, grouped, and plotted using a suite of simple, convenient functions.